 Facilitator, Life Coach, Educator, Guide

-Jason is proud to serve as Executive Director of the Men’s Leadership Alliance for over 8 years.
-He is dedicated to bringing embodied ceremony and ritual back into regular community practice, building inter-generational bridges, engendering collaboration between the masculine and feminine, developing local and worldwide networks of support in the service of empowering initiatives that positively effect community, and reconnecting humans with the natural world.
+Jason has served as Executive Director of the Men’s Leadership Alliance for the past 12 years, and is committed to the next 30!
+He is dedicated to bringing embodied ceremony and ritual back into regular community practice, building intergenerational bridges, developing local and worldwide networks of support in the service of empowering initiatives that positively affect community, and reconnecting humans with the natural world.

-Jason currently is in the final stages of his doctoral studies at Fielding Graduate University.
-His focus and research is on men’s development and the impacts of transformative experiences as they relate to and aid in successful navigation of transitions through the various adult life stages.
-Through Fielding, Jason is also currently co-leading a Social Transformation Project centered on supporting, developing, and expanding personal and social perspectives on masculinities and manhood.
+Jason’s doctoral work through Fielding Graduate University focused on human development and human and organizational systems.
+His dissertation is entitled, Developing a Masculine Self: A Phenomenological Study on the Impact of Men’s Retreats.
+The focus of the research is on masculine development and the impacts of transformative experiences as they relate to and aid in successful navigation of transitions through the various adult life stages.
+Through Fielding, Jason also co-led a Social Transformation Project centered on supporting, developing, and expanding personal and social perspectives on masculinities and manhood.

-Jason lives in Berthoud, Colorado with his wife Ellen and their two tortoises, Franklin & Ruby.
+Jason lives in Berthoud, Colorado with his wife Ellen, daughter Coraleigh, their two tortoises Franklin & Ruby, and their dog Harper.